netdata/netdata/docs/netdata-cloud/view-plan-and-billing.md

 # Netdata Plans & Billing

-Netdata offers a **Community plan**, a free SaaS and Open Source Agent, and paid subscriptions — **Homelab**, **Business**, and **Enterprise On-Premise** — providing key business features and unlimited access to your dashboards.
+Netdata offers a **Community plan**, a free SaaS, Open Source Agent, and paid subscriptions — **Homelab**, **Business**, and **Enterprise On-Premise** — providing key business features and unlimited access to your dashboards.

 For more info visit the [Netdata Cloud Pricing](https://netdata.cloud/pricing) page.

 ## Plans

-Plans define the features and customization options available within Space.
+Plans define the features and customization options available within a Space.
 Different Spaces can have different plans, giving you flexibility based on your needs.

 Netdata Cloud plans (excluding Community) involve:

 - A yearly flat fee for [committed nodes](#committed-nodes)
-- An on-demand metered component based on the [number of running nodes](#running-nodes-and-billing)
+- An on-demand metered component based on the [number of running nodes](#active-nodes-and-billing)

 Billing options include monthly (pay-as-you-go) and yearly (annual prepayment).

 ### Technical Details

-#### Running Nodes and Billing
+#### Active Nodes and Billing

 Billing is based solely on active nodes, excluding offline or stale instances.
 Daily and P90 metrics ensure fair pricing by mitigating transient increases in node activity.